fjro/mnla/README.md

 load.project()
 ```

+The project depends on the [nlf package](https://github.com/fjro/nlf) which defines the non-linear functions.

 The following snippet is an example of how to estimate the power of two different measures of association (Pearson and Spearman correlation) for 15 different types of non-linear functions over a range of different noise levels and sample sizes:

 ```R